dutymate/mongo2dynamo/README.md

 ### 2. Apply Phase
 The `apply` command executes the full ETL pipeline:
 - **Connection Setup**: Establishes connections to both MongoDB and DynamoDB.
 - **Extraction**: Extracts documents from MongoDB in configurable batches (default: 1000 documents per chunk).
+If a `--mongo-filter` is specified, only documents matching the filter criteria are extracted.
 - **Transformation**: Transforms MongoDB BSON documents to DynamoDB-compatible format.
 - **Table Management**: Automatically checks if the DynamoDB table exists and creates it if needed, with user confirmation based on the auto-approve setting.
 - **Loading**: Loads transformed data into DynamoDB using the BatchWriteItem API.